-The lockout persists on the Nymi Band, even if the user removes the Nymi Band.
+The lockout duration will persist on the Nymi Band, even if the user removes the Nymi Band.
 The lockout will also persist while the Nymi Band is dead or while charging.

-Clear the lockout by one of the following methods:
+Clear the lockout by any of the following methods:

-- Re-enroll the user to the Nymi Band. - Authenticate the user with their credentials in the Nymi Band Application.
+- Delete the user data associated with the Nymi Band. - Re-enroll the user to the Nymi Band. - Authenticate the user with their credentials in the Nymi Band Application.
 A user can authenticate by using corporate credentials only if the Corporate Credentials Authentication option was enabled in the NES policy at the time of enrollment.